KCS-LLC/Arcane-Ascension-Puzzle-Spires/refactor_checklist.md

 - [x] **Step 4: Refactor `DataManager` to Load All New Data**
   - [x] Add include guards to `DataManager.h`.
-  - [x] Update `DataManager.h` with member maps and loading functions for all three JSON files (and remove old `GemDefinition` references).
+  - [x] Update `DataManager.h` with member maps and loading functions for all three JSON files.
   - [x] Implement `from_json` parsers in `DataManager.cpp`.
   - [x] Implement the new loading functions in `DataManager.cpp`.
   - [x] Update `DataManager` constructor to call new loading functions.
-  - [x] Remove all old gem-related loading logic.

 - [x] **Step 5: Implement a Gem Factory**
   - [x] Create a `GemFactory` class.